Dootmaan/Point-Unet/readme.md

 This implementation conducts WT segmentation with T2 input by default, which is not the same of the original paper's experiment.
 A new branch that conducts the same experiment of the paper will be updated soon.

+*This repo is basically built from scratch by myself and is only used for my personal experiment so it may cannot be directly used unless some key factors such as the dataset path is correctly configured.
+After i finish my current work i will try to sort out the code and make it easier to use.
+You are also welcome for proposing a pull request.*

+The update log below is very important and you are encouraged to read them before using the code.

 ## Update 2021/12/6

 I have read the official code and find the primary difference between my implementation and the original ones is the sampling methods.
 It turns out that the Context-Aware Sampling will sample every lesion voxel into points and add up other random sampling points to get a total number of 365000 points.
 I have already changed my code to such sampling method and achieved a 0.81 DSC rn.
 The experiment is still running so the final result may be even better.